-These base cooperative agreements permit the nonfederal entity to make subawards to accomplish all or part of the approved plans.
-Any permissible subawards will be shown in the center’s approved Single-Year Budget Workbook.
+These base cooperative agreements permit the non-federal entity to make subawards to accomplish all or part of the approved plans.
+Any permissible subawards will be shown in the Center’s approved Single Year Budget Workbook.
 The terms and conditions of each base cooperative agreement flow down to subawards as well unless a particular section of 2 CFR Part 200 or the terms and conditions of the base cooperative agreement specifically indicate otherwise.
-Each center that issues subawards must ensure that every subaward is clearly identified to the subrecipient as a subaward and includes all the required information at the time of the subaward per 2 CFR section 200.332(a).
-In addition, each center that issues subawards must comply with the subrecipient monitoring and management standards for pass-through entities as described in 2 CFR sections 200.331–200.333 (see also MEP General Terms and Conditions, #11).
+Each Center that issues subawards must ensure that every subaward is clearly identified to the subrecipient as a subaward and includes all the required information at the time of the subaward per 2 CFR 200.332(a).
+In addition, each Center that issues subawards must comply with the subrecipient monitoring and management standards for pass-through entities as described in 2 CFR 200.331–200.333 (see also MEP General Terms and Conditions, #11).

 B. Cooperative Agreements to Solve New or Emerging Manufacturing Problems

-In addition to base cooperative agreements to create and support centers, NIST disburses additional program funds or funding from the CAP, per 15 USC 278k-1, to existing Centers, or consortia of Centers, in the form of cooperative agreements for projects to solve new or emerging manufacturing problems as determined by the NIST director, in consultation with the director, the MEP Advisory Board, other federal agencies, and small and medium-sized manufacturers (“competitive awards”) and specified in the applicable NOFO.
-These cooperative agreements are subject to, and administered in accordance with, 2 CFR Part 200 Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, the Department of Commerce Financial Assistance Terms and Conditions, any specific award conditions imposed by NIST on a case-by-case basis, and all requirements listed in the NOFO that governs the project for which the center or consortium of centers was selected.
+In addition to base cooperative agreements to create and support Centers, NIST disburses additional program funds or funding from the Competitive Awards Program (CAP), per 15 USC 278k-1, to existing Centers, or consortia of Centers, in the form of cooperative agreements for projects to solve new or emerging manufacturing problems as determined by the NIST director, in consultation with the Director, the MEP Advisory Board, other federal agencies, and small- and medium-sized manufacturers (“competitive awards”) and specified in the applicable NOFO.
+These cooperative agreements are subject to, and administered in accordance with, 2 CFR Part 200 Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, the U.S. Department of Commerce Financial Assistance Terms and Conditions, any specific award conditions imposed by NIST on a case-by-case basis, and all requirements listed in the NOFO that governs the project for which the Center or consortium of Centers was selected.
 These cooperative agreements are not subject to the MEP General Terms and Conditions; there is no expectation that program income will be generated under these awards.
 However, if program income is generated, it is subject to all the provisions of 2 CFR Part 200 and must be used to further the purposes of the project from which it was generated.
 There is also no requirement to provide matching contributions.
 The period of performance varies for each award but may not exceed three years.
-Any permissible subawards will be shown in the approved project budget, which shall be attached to, or incorporated by reference in, the CD-450 (US Department of Commerce Financial Assistance Award), which functions as the cooperative agreement.
+Any permissible subawards will be shown in the approved project budget, which shall be attached to, or incorporated by reference in, the CD-450 (U.S. Department of Commerce Financial Assistance Award), which functions as the cooperative agreement.
 The terms and conditions of each cooperative agreement apply (i.e., flow down) to subawards as well, unless a particular section of 2 CFR Part 200 or the terms and conditions of the cooperative agreement specifically indicate otherwise.

 C. Cooperative Agreements for Disaster Assessment